 Health Forecasting now housed at the UCLA Center for Health Advancement:

 The newly established research center at the Fielding School of Public Health provides enhanced analysis and evidence based information to help policy makers decide which policies and programs can best improve health and reduce health disparities.
-For more information, please visit the UCLA Centers and Programs Website.
+For more information, please visit the UCLA Fielding School of Public Health Center for Health Advancement.

 Click here for other news